 Sharma has witnessed the magic of these collaborative meetings working again and again.
 “There’s always initial inhibition,” says Sharma.
 But then the barriers slowly break down.

 Sharma remembers one meeting in which she was literally scolded for working for a foreign organization and told to stay away.
 The very same group that chastised her would later submit a proposal for them to work together again on a new project.

 Since joining Pure Earth in 2005, Sharma has identified and assessed some 37 polluted sites across India and managed numerous projects, including Pure Earth’s innovative program in Muthia village using earthworms to clean contaminated soil.

 “India is growing rapidly and we are working to find a balance between economics and the environment to maintain the sustainability of this growth,” says Sharma.

-When not fighting pollution, Sharma spends time with her two-year old son, who loves to visit her at Pure Earth’s office in New Delhi.
+When not fighting pollution, Sharma spends time with her son, who loves to visit her at Pure Earth’s office in New Delhi.
 She also squeezes in time for Indian folk music and dancing, and pottery.